scottsimply/T1_Thermal_Testing/README.md

 ### Fan combinations:
 * I want to point to previous testing of mine, that shows how the combination of A12x15 + T30 outperforms a setup with 2 A12x15 + A T30, and how 2 slim fans is significantly worse, you can find this [here](https://www.reddit.com/r/FormD/comments/w7t7r4/aio_fan_testing_for_t1_v2_sandwich_layout/).
-* Keeping the slim fan (A12x15) the same and substituing the T30 for the A12x25 and the stock panel we see marginally increased CPU temperatures, a slight improvent in GPU temperatures, but worsened liquid temperatures.
+* Keeping the slim fan (A12x15) the same and substituting the T30 for the A12x25 and the stock panel we see marginally increased CPU temperatures, a slight improvent in GPU temperatures, but worsened liquid temperatures.
 The difference is not large, but the T30 does outperform the A12x25.
 However with the hollow top panel, the gap between the the A12x25 and T30 widens, we now see almost 2°C better liquid temperatures.
-* The hollow top panel allows for "hotrodding" [\(picture\)](https://imgur.com/jMT5BWs), where the radiator/fan area is expanded as it is no longer contained by the top panel.
+* The hollow top panel allows for "hotrodding" [\(picture\)](https://imgur.com/J2CDvam), where the radiator/fan area is expanded as it is no longer contained by the top panel.
 This allows you to use a non-slim fan on the motherboard side of the case.
 This leads to the A12x25 + T30 config.
 This improves temperature substantially, but keep in mind that not only is the A12x25 is a better fan than the A12x15, but it is spinning 300 RPM faster to match the T30 fan speed.
 Switching from the slim fan to the A12x25 drops CPU temperatures by 2°C, liquid temperatures by over 3°C, and GPU temperatures decrease by 0.5°C.

 ### Stand:
 * Stand testing [\(results\)](https://imgur.com/a/9iaZL0d) was not part of the testing procedures above, as I have tested it previously.
-The timespy graphics test was looped for 30 minutes, temperatures were within margin of error between the standard and vertical mount.
+The timespy graphics test was looped for 30 minutes, temperatures were within margin of between the standard and vertical mount.

 # Other information:
 * [Here](https://imgur.com/a/8NPrbwA) you can see pictures of the various setups, side panels, top panels, other bits.